-Relevance Description some the revenue from these products is not broken out separately, a number of milestones have recently been reach costs impacted because of severe weather events (e.g. a typhoon earlier in the year in Southern China) that impacted our fact included business interruption (both shipments and supplies) as well as physical damage to facilities.
-While size were not material to our overall results and were therefore not described in our 10-K or other reporting.
-That ever our business continuity planning.
-This risk is being managed through insuring that high-risk locations have suitable to be a supplier of the second se We operate several sites in cyclone risk areas.
+Relevance Description Revenues Impacted for some suppliers, facilities, or product lines We have the potential to grow existing revenue through the higher consumer demand of energy-efficient products and services.
+While the revenue from these products is not broken out separately, a number of milestones have recently been reached, e.g. we introduced a branded Lighting Solutions Portfolio in 2013, and in 2014 announced the availability of two LED products designed for high efficiency in low-bay and high-bay warehousing locations.
+Operating costs Not yet impacted We operate several sites in cyclone risk areas.
 In terms of the financial impact of climate related losses, sizeable losses were incurred because of severe weather events (e.g. a typhoon earlier in the year in Southern China) that impacted our factories.
 Those losses included business interruption (both shipments and supplies) as well as physical damage to facilities.
 While sizeable, those losses were not material to our overall results and were therefore not described in our 10-K or other reporting.
 That event has usefully informed our business continuity planning.
 This risk is being managed through insuring that high-risk locations have suitable backup capability in other lower-risk areas.
-The management and monitoring will not increase costs because existing teams will work on this issue. expenditures impacted risk analysis and monitoring is currently underway and does not add any material cost to Flex's overall operating costs.
-Increases in product efficiency standards have the potential to increase capital costs.
+The management and monitoring will not increase costs because existing teams will work on this issue.
+Capital expenditures / capital allocation Not yet impacted Increases in product efficiency standards have the potential to increase capital costs.
 This is a hypothetical risk at this time.
 Quarterly risk analysis and monitoring is currently underway and does not add any material cost to Flex's overall operating costs.
 It is being managed by expanding regional test capabilities and negotiating global third-party contracts to maximize economy of scale pricing.
 Acquisitions and divestments Not evaluated Our M+A has to date been similar in nature to our core business in terms of footprint and operational issues, but we are certainly more attuned to climate and water risk than in the past.
 As we explore new adjacent business opportunities in the future, we will look to incorporate climate-related due diligence as appropriate.
 Access to capital We have not identified any risks or opportunities One trend we are monitoring is the issuance of green and social bonds for the use in suitable projects.
 We have no plans for such bonds at the moment, but the mechanism is a promising one.
+Assets Impacted for some suppliers, facilities, or product lines As noted, some sever weather events have impacted our facilities in China and India, leading to temporary impairment of business as well as physical damage to structures and other facilities.
+The subsequent repairs included hardening of some assets and provision of backup power and other mitigation actions.
 Liabilities Not impacted There have been no liabilities incurred to date as a result of climate change risks, e.g. Flex is not party to any climate related litigation.
 Other Please select